usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

 Metschema definitions, like the one above, are in XML.
 A definition begins and ends with capitalized `METASCHEMA` tags.
 This definition is an empty file, and it is not a valid, well-formed defintion.
 It is simply the base we will start with.
-Within those beginning and ending tags, we want to add useful metadata for both developers and Metaschema-enabled tools to consume this definition, like below.
+Within those beginning and ending tags, we want to add useful metadata for both developers and Metaschema-enabled tools to consume this definition, as below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>